jlevy/og-equity-compensation/README.md

 which is just the summary sent to the candidate, typically with an expiration date and other details and [paperwork](#documents-and-agreements).

-- If you are ready to accept the terms of the offer letter, you can go ahead and sign.
-- Although companies often want you to sign right away to save time and effort, if you’re doing it thoughtfully you’ll also be talking to the company (typically with a hiring manager, your future manager, or a recruiter, or some combination) multiple times before signing.
+Although companies often want you to sign right away to save time and effort, if you’re doing it thoughtfully you’ll also be talking to the company (typically with a hiring manager, your future manager, or a recruiter, or some combination) multiple times before signing.
 This helps you negotiate details and gives you a chance to get to know the people you could be working with, the company, and the role, so that you can make the best decision for your personal situation.

+When you are ready to accept the terms of the offer letter, you can go ahead and sign.

 Things to look for in the
 [offer letter](https://www.glassdoor.com/blog/how-to-read-offer-letter/) include: